ninsuo/symfony-collection/README.md

 You can change those button's positions by creating them manually anywhere in your form theme.

-You can use any custom clickable element as soon has it has one action's class:
+You can use any custom clickable element as soon has it has one action class:
 - `collection-add` for an `add` button
 - `collection-remove` for a `remove` button
 - `collection-up` for a `move up` button